 Submission Deadline | IBC Meeting |

-Once submitted, you will receive an email confirming receipt of the registration.
-In most cases,* the project will be assigned to a panel of faculty reviewers who will verify your risk assessment for the proposed work.
-On-line forms will be in PDF format so that changes cannot be made during the initial review.
-Review questions will be attached directly to the registration.
-When the review is complete, the PI and those with editing capabilities will be notified via email that their response is required.
-Simultaneously, the biosafety professional overseeing the project review will determine if any BL-2 or ABL-2 audits are required.
-All rooms where work will be performed at Biosafety Level 2 or Animal Biosafety Level 2 must be audited on a regular basis.
+Once a project is submitted for review, you will receive an email confirming receipt.
+In most cases,* the project will be assigned to a panel of faculty reviewers who will review the project to verify your risk assessment for the proposed work.
+Once submitted for review, the project will be locked.
+The next step is the question and answer period where the reviewers will ask questions directly in the project.
+When the review period is complete, the PI and the personnel on the project will be notified via email that their responses to questions are due by a specific date for before the upcoming IBC meeting.
+Simultaneously, the DRS research safety professional overseeing the project review will determine if any BL-2 or ABL-2 audits are required.
+All rooms where work will be performed at Biosafety Level 2 or Animal Biosafety Level 2 must be audited before work can begin in that space and will be audited annually thereafter through the laboratory audit program.

 Approvals will not be issued until all questions and audit findings have been addressed and all required training completed.